cormachogan/hostinfo-operator/README.md

 This appears to be working as expected.
 However there are no __Status__ fields displayed with our CPU information in the __yaml__ output above.
 To see this information, we need to implement our operator / controller logic to do this.
 The controller implements the desired business logic.
 In this controller, we first read the vCenter server credentials from a Kubernetes secret (which we will create shortly).
 We will then open a session to my vCenter server, and get a list of ESXi hosts that it manages.
 I then look for the ESXi host that is specified in the spec.hostname field in the CR, and retrieve the Total CPU and Free CPU statistics for this host.
 Finally we will update the appropriate Status field with this information, and we should be able to query it using the __kubectl get hostinfo -o yaml__ command seen previously.

-__Note:__ The initial version of the code was not very optomized as it logged into vCenter Server for every reconcile request, which is not ideal.
-The login function has sinced been moved out of the reconciler in the controller, and into __main.go__.
-Here is the main.go with the my vlogin function added.
+__Note:__ The initial version of the code was not very optomized as the code for creating the vCenter session was in the reconciler and was triggered on every reconcile request, which is not ideal.
+The login function has now been moved out of the reconciler function in the controller, and into __main.go__.
+Here is the main.go with a new __vlogin__ function for creating the vSphere session.

 ```go
 func vlogin(ctx context.Context, vc, user, pwd string) (*vim25.Client, error) {